nimh-dsst/nda-study-1887/README.md

 4. Go back to your account dashboard and click on `Data Packages`.
 It might take about 15-20 minutes to create the package but once it's ready you should see something like this under data packages list.

     <img src="images/download_7.png">

+**NOTE** As of 2023-03-27, these instructions are valid.
+However, this might not be the case in future.
+Please report it as an issue on this repo, if the instructions are not valid any more.

 ### Downloading the Data Package